wood4

 optional-tools-for-pyrography

-You can simply use a pencil (or try a red pencil crayon so you don’t miss any lines) with your graphite paper but this cheap tool saves the design.
+You can simply use a pen or pencil (a red pencil crayon helps you not to miss any lines) with your graphite paper or you can use an embossing tool.

-Embossing Tools allow you to transfer your design without damaging the original artwork (tracing over it).
+Embossing Tools allow you to transfer your design without completly damaging the original artwork (tracing over it).

 Washi tape holds down your design without damaging the surface or the original artwork.